 Finally, because of their smaller size, kids are injected with slightly less fluid than adults and the needles used are also tinier.
 To avoid confusion for vaccine administrators, the children’s version comes in an orange vial while the adult version is in a purple or gray vial.

 Preliminary data from a randomized, placebo-controlled trial showed that at least a week following the second dose, two doses of the vaccine were 90.7% effective in preventing symptomatic COVID-19 in children 5 through 11 years of age.
 This figure means that a vaccinated child is about 90% less likely to fall ill than a similar unvaccinated child.

 Symptomatic disease was defined as having at least one symptom and a positive test for SARS-CoV-2 infection.
-Most of the cases occurred over the summer, when the delta variant was widespread.
+Most of the cases occurred over the summer of 2021, when the delta variant was widespread.
 No cases in either group were considered severe, and there were no deaths.

 These data, however, are considered supplemental, and were not the primary way regulators assessed effectiveness.
 Instead, the plan was to take a so-called immunobridging approach, in which a random selection of children in the trial are evaluated for their immune response to the vaccine, which is then compared to that of young adults receiving the adult dose, for whom a clinical trial previously demonstrated efficacy.
 If the immune response is similar, or what is termed “non-inferior,” then it is inferred that the vaccine works in younger children.

 In this case, scientists looked at the average SARS-CoV-2 neutralizing antibody titers one month after the second dose in 264 kids 5 through 11 years old and compared it to the average observed in 253 vaccinated 16- to 25-year-olds.
 Pfizer’s study found the averages to be the same (see page 22).
 Additionally, the same proportion of individuals in each age group — 99.2% — produced antibodies following vaccination.